Recently updated on June 25th, 2024 at 09:21 am

 Day 6 – Akureyri

-Take the day to explore the second largest city in Iceland and the capitol of the north.
+Take the day to explore Iceland’s second-largest city and the north’s capital.
 It is located at the base of a fjord.
-You can walk everywhere in town and there is a shopper’s dream-worth of unique shops and restaurants to keep you entertained.
+You can walk everywhere in town, and there is a great variety of unique shops and restaurants to entertain you.

 Places near Akureyri for a quick trip

-Skjaldarvik Guest House is located on the fjord just north of town and they offer horseback riding.
+Skjaldarvik Guest House is located on the fjord just north of town, and it offers horseback riding.
 We took a few hours to ride on a few Icelandic horses with views of the surrounding fjord and mountains.
 It was a great experience led by students staying in the area.
 I would definitely recommend checking it out while in town.

 Head back to Akureyri to explore a little more before you hit the road the next day.